 Our aim is to provide a stimulating and challenging environment where each child can achieve his/her full potential taking into account the importance of partnership with parents and the wider community.

 Staff use an IDL (Inter-Disciplinary Learning) approach fuelled by children's interest to achieve the intended Learning Outcomes.
 Each pupil should receive 2 hours of Physical activity each week through a variety of opportunities including cross country running, tennis, rugby, judo and other taster sessions organised by Active Schools throughout the year as well as regular PE sessions.

-An Art Specialist delivers key skills and creative opportunities to the children as part of a teacher's NCCT.
-Primary 5, 6 and 6/7 classes have Drama instead of Art.
-The remainder of the NCCT is covered through a weekly 'What's On' assembly on a Monday morning and a Celebration Assembly on a Friday morning.
+An Art Specialist and a PE specialist delivers key skills and creative opportunities to the children as part of a teacher NCCT.
+The remainder of the NCCT is covered through a weekly 'What's On and Celebrate' assembly on a Monday afternoon.

 At present there is one Support for Learning teacher, a Pupil Support assistant Level 1 and 6 Pupil Support Assistants Level 2.
 We also have 2 full time Early Years Officers in our Nursery.

 Our Parent Council is very active and organises a number of social activities throughout the session.
 Money raised is used to buy a variety of curricular materials and playground equipment.
 The Parent Council meet regularly and also support the school in its official capacity.

 Pupils are encouraged to help make key decisiions in the life of our school through various groups.
 Pupil Council has members from every class within the school.
 Our Eco Committee meet regularly to consider ways of improving our school grounds and building and making us more aware of our responsibilities as part of our community.
 Pupil Voice groups are picked at random and asked about their learning and other topics about the school.
 We use the feedback from the children to help us gather information about our school and include them in our next steps.